This must have been the good part in the book.

 It might be darling to hear him say "goh, goh, goh" as he's looked for the golfcart every morning since we left Michigan.

 I also might have to exchange all of Baby B's toys for sticks and rocks and mulch and carboard boxes since that's all he seems to want to play with these days.
-I might be super pumped that I exceeded our weekly grocery budget by only 57 cents tonight.

 I might more super pumped that my sister found a certain famous soccer player jersey that might bear the name of my son across its shoulders.